fullflavedave/paraviewweb/README.md

 paraviewweb
 ===========

-This is a ParaViewWebSmart meteor package.
+This is a Meteor smart package for the [ParaViewWeb](http://www.paraview.org/ParaView3/Doc/Nightly/www/js-doc/index.html) JavaScript API.